-Mirroring these national trends, occupancies and rents in the Boston Industrial Market remain near record highs.
-Leasing activity continued its strong pace in the second quarter, bringing annual net absorption past 2.5 million square feet.
-Warehouse vacancy continued its downward compression and finished the quarter at the lowest level on record, at about 3%.
-Flex demand was also positive for the second consecutive quarter, pushing its annual net absorption numbers into the green.
+Occupancies and rents in the Boston Industrial Market remain near record highs.
+Leasing activity continued its strong pace in the third quarter, bringing annual net absorption past 3.5 million square feet.
+Warehouse vacancy continued its downward compression and finished the quarter at its lowest level on record, at about 3%.
+Flex demand was also positive for the third consecutive quarter, pushing its annual net absorption numbers above 1 million square feet.
 Warehouse development has increased, as strong rent growth has enticed developers to move forward on projects.
-The investment sales market has boomed, with transaction volume jumping from about $900 million in the first quarter, to closer to $1.5 billion in the second quarter.
+The investment sales market has boomed, with transaction volume topping $750 million in the third quarter and $2 billion so far in 2021

 The growth of e-commerce sales and the life sciences industry should continue to drive the performance of the Boston Industrial Market over the near term.
 Although e-commerce sales growth has fallen from its peak over the last 12 months, it has continued to grow at about double the pace of its pre-pandemic levels in 2021.
 Online shopping still accounts for a smaller share of total retail sales in the U.S. compared with other industrialized nations, meaning there should be plenty of more room for takeoff.
 In the GMP segment, VC funding for biotech in Massachusetts has already smashed its previous record in 2021, with still a quarter to go.
 As this influx of cash boosts the R&D capabilities of many local firms, companies should also require additional space for biomanufacturing space.